base-org/web/apps/base-docs/docs/notices/preparing-for-fault-proofs-on-base.md

 **If you are in the process of withdrawing your funds from L2 to L1:**

-- **Withdrawals _during_ or _after_ the fault proofs upgrade** for Base will take at least seven days to complete.
+- **Withdrawals _during_ or _after_ the fault proofs upgrade** for Base Mainnet will take at least seven days to complete.

 If your withdrawal of funds from Base to Ethereum coincides with the upgrade proceeding in late October / early November, you will be required to resubmit your withdrawal.

-**If your team is operating a bridge on Base:**
+**If your team is operating a bridge on Base Mainnet:**

-- Please provide your users with a notice on your UI to inform them that fault proofs will be enabled for Base in late October / early November.
+- Please provide your users with a notice on your UI to inform them that fault proofs will be enabled for Base Mainnet in late October / early November.
 - Please ensure it’s clear to your users that withdrawals will now take at least seven days.
 - Assess and update your bridging logic, and make sure the new L1 contracts are being used.